Sashimi sushi

 Travel & News Editor, Time Out Australia

 If you are moseying through the National Triangle, take an equally luxurious long lunch at Koto Dining.
 Housed in the iconic Lobby building, the restaurant's recently launched Kento Bento features seven cubicles where you can savour the best locally sourced produce in peace and quiet.
 Chef Shinya Nakano, who until recently guarded two-hatted Kisumé in Melbourne, serves his fluorescent plates in the kaiseki discipline (a traditional multi-course Japanese dinner).
-Whether you’re guided through their tasting menus or grazing through a bouquet of self-selected platters, every bite ends with an appreciation for simple, fresh ingredients.
-If you’re a sucker for lunch dessert, order their lychee paburoba, featuring lychee and matcha meringue with kabosu (Japanese citrus) jelly.
+Whether you’re guided through their tasting menus or grazing on their nigiri platter, every bite ends with an appreciation for sublime, fresh ingredients.
+Leave room for dessert – their lychee paburoba, featuring lychee and matcha meringue with kabosu (Japanese citrus) jelly, is yum.

 Mimi Wong